HealMe: Harnessing Cognitive Reframing in Large Language Models for Psychotherapy

 Despite the control group, all the clients fill out this questionnaire before and after interacting with the AI models, with the change in their choices used to evaluate the effectiveness of the models.
-The clients in the control group remain in the therapy room and then fill out questionnaires twice with a 30-minute interval.
+The clients in the control group remain in the therapy room and then fill out questionnaires twice at a 30-minute interval.
 Note that we use real feedback to analyze user experiences of our model and those models that have not been fine-tuned for psychotherapy, rather than comparing the extent of numerical changes among the models.

 To maintain anonymity, we conceal the names of the models, displaying only the content of the dialogues.
 Additionally, as all volunteers did not use any of the three models before, this ensures they could not guess the identity of the model during the interaction.
 While we keep the specific dialogue content confidential to protect the privacy of clients, they do share their experiences with different models and a general overview of the conversations with us, agreeing to make this feedback public.